-Strategic plan for the Union for 2020-2023
+Strategic plan for the Union for 2016-2019

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

-- a) the provisions of the ITU Constitution and ITU Convention relating to strategic policies and plans; - b) Article 19 of the Convention, on the participation of Sector Members in the Union's activities; - c) Resolution 70 (Rev. Dubai, 2018) of this conference, which resolves to incorporate the gender perspective in the implementation of the strategic and financial plans for 2020-2023 as well as in the operational plans of the Sectors and the General Secretariat; - d) Resolution 72 (Rev. Busan, 2014) of the Plenipotentiary Conference, which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU, welcoming

-United Nations General Assembly (UNGA) Resolutions 71/243 of 21 December 2016, on the quadrennial comprehensive policy review of operational activities for development of the United Nations system, and 72/279 of 31 May 2018, on the repositioning of the United Nations development system in the context of the quadrennial comprehensive policy review of operational activities for development of the United Nations system, a) the challenges faced by the Union in achieving its purposes in the constantly changing telecommunication/information and communication technology (ICT) environment as well as the context for the development and implementation of the strategic plan, as outlined in Annex 2 to this resolution;
+- a) the provisions of the ITU Constitution and ITU Convention relating to strategic policies and plans; - b) Article 19 of the Convention, on the participation of Sector Members in the Union's activities; - c) Resolution 72 (Rev. Busan, 2014) of this conference, which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU, the challenges faced by the Union in achieving its purposes in the constantly changing telecommunication/information and communication technology (ICT) environment as well as the context for the development and implementation of the strategic plan, as outlined in Annex 1 to this resolution,

-- the glossary of terms presented in Annex 3 to this resolution, recognizing - a) the experience gained in implementing the previous strategic plans for the Union; - b) the recommendations of the report by the United Nations Joint Inspection Unit (JIU) on strategic planning in the United Nations system, published in 2012; - c) the recommendations relevant to strategic planning and risk management in the JIU report on review of management and administration in ITU, published in 2016; - d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved through reallocation of the resources of the financial plan to the various Sectors, and then to the goals and objectives of the strategic plan, as presented in the appendix to Annex 1 to this resolution, to adopt the strategic plan contained in Annex 1 to this resolution,
+- a) the experience gained in implementing the strategic plan for the Union for 2012-2015; - b) the recommendations of the report by the United Nations Joint Inspection Unit (JIU) on Strategic Planning in the United Nations system, published in 2012; - c) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Busan, 2014) of this conference, can be achieved through reallocation of the resources of the financial plan to the various Sectors, and then to the goals and objectives of the strategic plan, as presented in Annex 3 to this resolution, to adopt the strategic plan for 2016-2019, contained in Annex 2 to this resolution,

-- 1 to develop and implement an ITU results framework for the strategic plan of the Union, following the principles of results-based management and results-based budgeting; - 2 to coordinate the implementation of the strategic plan, ensuring coherence between the strategic plan, the financial plan, the operational plans and the biennial budgets; - 3 to report annually to the ITU Council on the implementation of the strategic plan and on the performance of the Union towards the achievement of its goals and objectives; - 4 to recommend to the Council adjustments to the plan in the light of changes in the telecommunication/ICT environment and/or as a result of the performance evaluation and the risk-management framework, in particular by:

-- making all modifications necessary to ensure that the strategic plan facilitates the accomplishment of ITU's goals and objectives, taking account of proposals by the Sector advisory groups, decisions by conferences and by assemblies of the Sectors and changes in the strategic focus of the Union's activities, within the financial limits established by the Plenipotentiary Conference; - ensuring the linkage between the strategic, financial and operational plans in ITU, and developing the corresponding human resources strategic plan; - 5 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities; - 6 to continue to engage with the United Nations Secretary-General, other United Nations development system entities and Member States with a view to supporting full implementation of UNGA Resolutions 71/243 and 72/279,
+- 1 in coordination with the Directors of the three Bureaux, to develop and implement an ITU results framework for the strategic plan of the Union for 2016-2019 (Annex 2), following the principles of results-based budgeting (RBB) and result-based management (RBM); - 2 in coordination with the Directors of the three Bureaux, when reporting annually to the ITU Council, to present annual progress reports on the implementation of the strategic plan for 2016-2019 and on the performance of the Union towards the achievement of its goals and objectives, including recommendations to adjust the plan in the light of changes in the telecommunication/ICT environment and/or as a result of the performance evaluation, in particular by: - i) updating the sections of the strategic plan related to objectives, outcomes and outputs; - ii) making all modifications necessary to ensure that the strategic plan facilitates the accomplishment of ITU's mission, taking account of proposals by the competent Sector advisory groups, decisions by conferences and by assemblies of the Sectors and changes in the strategic focus of the Union's activities, within the context of the financial limits established by the Plenipotentiary Conference; - iii) ensuring the linkage between the strategic, financial and operational plans in ITU, and developing the corresponding human resources strategic plan; - 3 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities,